containeroo/cloudflare-operator/docs/content/core_concept.md

 2. "DynDNS"

-IF the `type` is set to `dynamic`, the cloudflare-operator will fetch in the given interval (`spec.interval`) your external IPv4 address.
-To get the external IPV4 address, the cloudflare-operator will random use a list of services.
+If the `type` is set to `dynamic`, cloudflare-operator will fetch your external IPv4 address in a specified interval (`spec.interval`).

 example: